 The user performs some action that requires fetching data from Fauna.

-Your web application composes a GraphQL or FQL query, and uses the held JWT, in place of a Fauna token/key, as the HTTP Bearer token.
+Your web application composes an FQL query, and uses the held JWT, in place of a Fauna token/key, as the HTTP Bearer token.

 Fauna validates the JWT.
 If necessary, Fauna fetches the specified public key from the

 jwks_urito validate/decrypt the JWT.
 Fauna only performs the validation/decryption step once during the JWT’s validity period (if specified), or once per hour.
 The result of the query execution is returned to your web application.

 Your web application updates its UI for the user based on the response that it received.

 This flow is typical.
 While there are variations of this flow depending upon where the identities are stored, and where permissions are configured, the variations are not described here.

 within the Fauna database that should permit users authenticated via an IdP to execute queries, and